MENOPAUSE AND THE WORKPLACE – MENOPAUSE AWARENESS MONTH

 Dealing with unexpected absences

-Unexpected absences can often present challenges for employers, and – September has not begun as expected!
+Unexpected absences can often present challenges for employers.
 Not only has there been significant disruption with major technical issues with the UK’s air traffic control systems, but Gatwick airport has been hit by further disruption in recent days due to staff shortages.
-This hasn’t only impacted holidaymakers returning […]
+This hasn’t only impacted holidaymakers returning to the UK, but those who need […]

 Becoming an age friendly employer